Who We Are

-Civil Citation Network (CCN) is a non-profit entity with the goal of promoting the expansion of both juvenile and adult pre-arrest diversion programs.
+Civil Citation Network (CCN) is a nonprofit entity with the goal of promoting the expansion of both juvenile and adult pre-arrest diversion programs.
 CCN operates from the premise that public safety is enhanced when a structured intervention, with services offered when need indicates, is utilized in place of the traditional arrest for low-level offenses.
-This approach maintains public safety, holds individuals accountable for their behavior, provides equal justice, and enhances the community.
-The Civil Citation Network was an instrumental player is promoting and successfully passing legislation in Florida that both promotes the use of adult pre-arrest diversion and outlines the key components of a program.
+This approach maintains public safety, holds individuals accountable for their behavior, provides equal justice and enhances the community.
+The Civil Citation Network was an instrumental player in promoting and successfully passing legislation in Florida that both promotes the use of adult pre-arrest diversion and outlines the key components of a program.

 Civil Citation Network

 The Civil Citation Network accomplishes its goal by creating avenues to inform about pre-arrest diversion options and by providing community leaders the precise tools needed to implement a pre-arrest diversion program.
-CCN maintains a robust website highlighting research supporting juvenile and adult pre-arrest diversion, provides program models, offers an interactive directory of where programs are operating across the country, and provides a tool kit of the key ingredients that need to be in place for a successful program.
+CCN maintains a robust website highlighting research supporting juvenile and adult pre-arrest diversion, provides program models, offers an interactive directory of where programs are operating across the country and provides a tool kit of the key ingredients that need to be in place for a successful program.

 The Civil Citation Network was created after the success of both juvenile and adult pre-arrest diversion programs in Leon County, Florida.
 The Civil Citation Network is funded by a modest grant from the DISC Village Foundation.
 DISC Village is a comprehensive behavioral health service provider that operates juvenile and adult pre-arrest diversion programs.